emllnd/cvw2024site/src/content/week3/assignment3.md

 - Make cubes sometimes swap colors and destroy missed cubes (0.5 points)
 - Add lighting effects with glow, fog and postprocessing.
 (0.5 points)
 - Add cutting direction, e.g., by using the velocity (1 point)
-- Add slicing in half animation.
-Here is a more involved tutorial.
-(1 point)
 - Add your own feature including explanation in the text file (up to 1 point each)

 &nbsp;